tannerduve/zkflow/README.md

 > and the compiled expression evaluates to the same value `v` under that witness.

 Along the way, several technical lemmas about constraint semantics, witness structure, and boolean handling have been proven.
-These include properties like:
+These include:

-- Distribution of constraint satisfaction over lists
+- Distribution of constraint satisfaction over list append
 - Soundness of boolean assertions
-- Correctness of basic arithmetic and logical compilation
+- Correctness of arithmetic and logical compilation
-- Witness consistency during compilation steps
+- Witness consistency during compilation
-- (Kleisli) homomorphism theorem where languages are viewed as term algebras
+- Kleisli homomorphism theorem viewing languages as term algebras
+- Constraint semantics are invariant under permutation of constraints
+- Suffix irrelevance of witness vectors: evaluating a compiled expression does not depend on entries beyond its referenced witness indices.

 **Progress**:
-The proof is complete for basic cases (variables, literals, booleans) and partial for arithmetic and logical operations.
+The proof is complete for base cases (variables, literals, booleans) and partially complete for arithmetic/logical ops.
-A few hundred lines of proof are complete.
-The remaining control-flow cases (`ifz`, `inSet`, sequencing) are straightforward extensions.
+Control-flow cases like `ifz`, `inSet`, and sequencing are pending.

 ---

 ## Circuit Visualization Pipeline

-zkFlow supports automatic visualization of compiled ZK circuits as directed graphs.
+zkFlow supports automatic visualization of compiled ZK circuits.

 ### How to Use